mlflow/mlflow/docs/source/llms/dspy/index.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 To ensure program reproducibility, the service context is converted to a Python dictionary and pickled with the model artifact.
+Service context is a concept that has been popularized in GenAI frameworks.
+Put simply, it stores a configuration that is global to your project.
+For DSPy specifically, we can set information such as the language model, reranker, adapter, etc.

 Sensitive API access keys that are set within the ``Settings`` object are not persisted when logging your model.
 When deploying your DSPy model, you must ensure that the deployment environment has these keys set so that your DSPy model can make remote calls to services that require access keys.